pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process application
 -------------------

-The library's process application class ``Process`` functions both as an event-sourced projection (see previous section) and as an event-sourced application.
-It is a subclass of ``SimpleApplication`` that also has notification log readers and tracking records.

-A process application also has a policy that defines how the process application responds to the domain events it will receive from its notification log readers.
+The library's process application class ``Process`` functions as an event-sourced projection (see previous section) and an event-sourced application.
+It is a subclass of ``SimpleApplication`` which also reads notification logs and writes tracking records.
+A process application has a policy that defines how it will respond to domain events.

 Notification tracking
 ~~~~~~~~~~~~~~~~~~~~~

-A process application consumes events by reading event notifications from its notification
+A process application consumes events by reading domain event notifications
-log readers.
-The events are retrieved in a reliable order, without race conditions or
+from its notification log readers.
+The events are retrieved in a reliable order,
-duplicates or missing items.
+without race conditions or duplicates or missing items.
+Each notification in a
+notification log has a unique integer ID, and the notification log IDs form a
+contiguous sequence.

-To keep track of its position in the notification log, a process application will create
+To keep track of its position in the notification log, a process application
-a new tracking record for each event notification it processes.
-The tracking records
+will create a new tracking record for each event notification it processes.
-determine how far the process has progressed through the notification log.
-Tracking
+The tracking records determine how far the process has progressed through
-records are used to set the position of the notification log reader when the process
+the notification log.
+The tracking records are used to set the position
-is commenced or resumed.
+of the notification log reader when the process is commenced or resumed.

 Policies
 ~~~~~~~~

 A process application will respond to events according to its policy.
-Its policy might do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.
-The aggregate method may trigger new domain events.
+Its policy might do nothing in response to one type of event, and it might call an aggregate command method in response to another type of event.
+If the aggregate method triggers new domain events, they will be available in its notification log for others to read.

 There can only be one tracking record for each notification.
-So once the tracking record has been written it can't be written again, and neither can any new events unfortunately triggered by duplicate calls to aggregate commands (which may even succeed and which may not be idempotent).
+Once the tracking record has been written it can't be written again, and neither can any new events unfortunately triggered by duplicate calls to aggregate commands (which may not be idempotent).
 If an event can be processed at all, then it will be processed exactly once.

-However the policy responds to an event, the process application will write one tracking record, along with any new event records, in an atomic database transaction.
+Whatever the policy response, the process application will write one tracking record for each notification, along with new stored event and notification records, in an atomic database transaction.

 Atomicity